gchq/event-logging-schema/docs/basicStructure/README.md

 ## Describing an Event
 As discussed in the [Introduction](../README.md#describing-an-event) every event must describe when it happened, who was responsible, where it happened and what happened.

 The schema is intentionally very permissive with the majority of elements being optional.
-The reason for this is that not all systems will be able to provide the same bredth of event data and a partially populated event is preferable to no event.
+The reason for this is that not all systems will be able to provide the same breadth of event data and a partially populated event is preferable to no event.
 Enforcement of mandatory data items can be done outside of the schema.

 In the various examples that follow some elements that appear in the example may be optional and are only shown as guidance.